Greek tortoise: Mating and reproduction

 Reproductive behavior in T. graeca begins shortly after emerging from hibernation.
 Males actively pursue females, displaying courtship behaviors such as circling, biting at the limbs, ramming, and mounting attempts.
 During copulation, males emit squeaking sounds and display a red tongue by opening their mouths.

 Females generally remain still during copulation, bracing with their front legs and moving rhythmically in response to the male's actions.
 A single successful mating can result in multiple clutches of eggs.
 In captivity, males and females are often kept separate to avoid aggression.
 If multiple males are housed together, dominant behavior may occur, including attempts to mount other males.
 An imbalanced male-to-female ratio can lead to serious aggression and injury.

 Prior to oviposition, females become noticeably restless, engaging in behaviors such as sniffing and digging to locate suitable nesting sites.
-In the final days before laying, females may display dominant behavior, such as mock mounting and vocalizations.
+In the final days before laying, females may display dominant behavior, like mock mounting and vocalizations.
 This behavior may help establish social dominance and ensure minimal disturbance during egg laying.
 The specifics of oviposition resemble those observed in related species like the marginated tortoise.